videojs/videojs-contrib-hls/docs/bitrate-switching.md

 ![Final selection](bitrate-switching-4.png)

+If it turns out no rendition is acceptable based on the filtering described above, the first encoding listed in the master playlist will be used.

 If you'd like your player to use a different set of priorities, it's possible to completely replace the rendition selection logic.
 For instance, you could always choose the most appropriate rendition by